 - Flower Finder (3 BP) – See Heart Finder, but with Flowers.

 - Item Hog (3 BP) – Makes items (and badges) 33.3% more likely to drop after battle, and if no enemies were holding items, it also gives a chance of a random weak item drop after battles (Dried Shroom, Mushroom, Honey Syrup, Fire Flower, Fright Mask, Tasty Tonic, Volt Shroom or POW Block).
 Additional badges further increase drop rates with diminishing returns, asymptotically approaching 2x the normal rate.
+(The rate increase is slightly different for battles in the Pit, but the general idea is the same.)

 - Money Money (5 BP) – Makes enemies drop 2x the amount of coins after battles.
 Additional badges increase the multiplier by 1x apiece.
 In any case, the maximum number of coins attainable from a battle is 32.